 Some policies, called named perils policies, protect against several or all of the events mentioned above, while others, commonly referred to as broad coverage or open perils policies, protect against any occurrences that are not specifically excluded from the contract.

-The Different Types of Homeowners Insurance
+The Different Types of Homeowners Insurance in Tennessee

 Homeowners insurance policy forms are classified based on two main criteria: property type and range of protection.
 Depending on homeownership status and coverage preference, you can choose from the following types of home insurance policies.